Top 6 Pokemon Cards: Fossil Expansion

 Dragonite cards typically impress, and this one's no exception.
 100 HP, no weakness, and a resistance to Fighting (everyone and their cousin's barber resisted Fighting back then) combine with his solid power and attack to form one monstrous Stage 2 Pokemon.

-- Poke-Power Step In helpfully allows you to substitute your Active Pokemon with a Benched Dragonite, preventing you from having to pay a Retreat Cost.
+- Step In (Poke-Power) Allows you to substitute your Active Pokemon with a Benched Dragonite, preventing you from having to pay a Retreat Cost.

 A powerful card that accepts any element of energy, Dragonite synchronizes with just about any deck.